swift502/Krteq/README.md

 ## Case

-Case is designed non-destructively in Blender here [source/Krteq.blend](source/Krteq.blend).
-So it should be fairly easy to modify if needed.
+Case is designed non-destructively in Blender here [source/Krteq.blend](source/Krteq.blend), so it should be fairly easy to modify if needed.
 STL files for 3D printing can be found in [production/stl](production/stl).
 Tested with PLA, 0.15mm layer height, 100% infill.

 You'll need to print at least 3 files.
 Top and bottom in one or two colors, and the LED cover strip using transparent filament.